Thinking of solo travel but not sure where to start? START HERE!

 Let me preface a less-than-rosy picture by saying that during my six-month stay in Brazil some years ago the closest I came to hassle was when I lost my guide in the Brazilian Amazon and thought I’d never find my way out of the rainforest.

-To make sure things hadn't changed too much I checked with my friend Georgiana Braga-Orillard, who runs the United Nations AIDS programme in Brazil and spends much of her time traveling across her country, and made sure I included her input.
+To make sure things hadn’t changed too much I checked with my friend Georgiana Braga-Orillard, who for years ran the United Nations AIDS programme in Brazil and spent much of her time traveling across her country, and made sure I included her input.

 But there is another side to this story, one that gets far less press because it isn’t as newsworthy - especially when it comes to Rio de Janeiro, the country's top destination.